mendix/docs/content/howto7/front-end/extend-design-properties-to-customize-the-web-modeler-experience.md

 {{% alert type="warning" %}}

-You can only switch to the old Mendix UI framework following the instructions above if your project's  version is 7.8.0 or lower.
+You can only switch to the old Mendix UI Framework following the instructions above if your project's  version is 7.8.0 or lower.

 {{% /alert %}}